ReyReyy/sing-rule-set-json-auto-generate/README.md

 # sing-box rule_sets localization
-Automatically write all sing-box rule sets into json files
+Automatically generate rule_set.json including all sing-box rule sets

 ## About
 As we all know, sing-box has a very useful feature - rule_set, which can bring you a lot of interesting ways to play, but it's not like xray's geoip geosite that downloads all rules locally for easy rule writing.
 The purpose of this script is to break this situation, so that sing-box can also be like xray, just a few simple steps to realize geo diversion without specifying a separate rule_set